Krafalski/WDI-Post-Graduation-Keep-Coding/README.md

 Share your portfolios and practice giving and getting constructive feedback.

 Make a clan on [codewars](https://www.codewars.com/) and get your cohort to join, see if you can find another cohort to challenge!
+Join Karolin [here](www.codewars.com/r/bEqEeQ)

 Team up and teach each other something!
 Get a group of people and have everyone spend 10 minutes explaining something cool they learned or going through a code challenge.